Xilinx/PYNQ/docs/source/overlay_design_methodology/python_packaging.rst

     [build-system]
     requires = ["setuptools", "wheel", "pynq>=2.5.1"]

-Registering Overlays path
+Registering Overlays Path
 -------------------------

 If you have overlays in your package, and you want to reference them without the absolute path.
-You can register the absolute path in in the setup.py by creating a ``pynq.overlay`` entry point.
+You can register the absolute path in in the setup.py by creating a ``pynq.overlays`` entry point.
 The key part of the entry point specifies the name of the folder where the overlays will be located.

 An example is provided below: